Skip to main content

 • Parameters: None.

-• Returns: list[Image] including tags, size, labels, and manifest metadata.
+• Returns: list[Image] summary records including id, preferred_ref, references, labels, created_at, updated_at, and target_media_type.

 meshagent room container image list \